hieupham7127/google-foobar/README.md

 GOOGLE FOOBAR
 ===

-**Please do not use source code for any other purpose than education, especially plagirism**
+**Please do not use source code for any other purpose than education, especially plagiarism.**

 dooms_day:
 - Fraction class and Linear Algebra class